Super GT: The drivers

 Like the series, Super GT drivers are very popular in Japan with a growing international fanbase.
+Top Japanese stars of the 2000s included Toyota factory drivers Juichi Wakisaka and Yuji Tachikawa, Nissan's Satoshi Motoyama, and Honda's Ryo Michigami, who have all won championships in GT500.
+Some Super GT drivers have leveraged success in GT500 to become FIA World Endurance Champions and winners of the 24 Hours of Le Mans.
+They include series champions like Benoît Tréluyer, André Lotterer, and Loïc Duval, who all won Le Mans and WEC titles with Audi, as well as Kazuki Nakajima, Kamui Kobayashi, and Ryo Hirakawa, who have achieved the same honours with Toyota Gazoo Racing after winning races in GT500.

-One driver who gained international appeal is Keiichi Tsuchiya, who raced for the Taisan and ARTA teams before moving to a managerial role upon his retirement in 2004.
-Other drivers who were famously associated with the series and still are actively involved in Super GT through team ownership are Masahiro Hasemi, Kazuyoshi Hoshino, Aguri Suzuki, and Kunimitsu Takahashi, with the latter being a former President of the GT Association, which runs the series.
-The series also attracts drivers who see the series as a stepping-stone to Formula One such as Ralf Schumacher and Pedro de la Rosa, as well as former F1 drivers, most famously Érik Comas, who was the series' most successful driver until he stepped down from his position as a number one driver, and 2016 champion Heikki Kovalainen.
+The series also attracts drivers who see the series as a stepping-stone to Formula One such as Ralf Schumacher and Pedro de la Rosa, as well as former F1 drivers, most famously Érik Comas, who was the series' most successful driver until he stepped down from his position as a number one driver, and 2016 GT500 Champion Heikki Kovalainen.
 After a one-off appearance in 2017, 2009 F1 world champion Jenson Button drove for Team Kunimitsu in 2018 and 2019, winning the 2018 title.

-In the GT300 class, notable drivers include Nobuteru Taniguchi of Goodsmile Racing, who is also well known as a D1GP competitor, and Manabu Orido, a former D1GP judge currently driving for apr Racing.
-Other well-known drivers in the category were the TV presenter and singer Hiromi Kozono and Masahiko Kondo, who was also a pop star, actor, and racer-turned-GT500 team owner.
-Another popular GT300 driver was Tetsuya Yamano, who runs his own driving school and took the GT300 class victory at Sepang for three consecutive years.
+In the GT300 class, notable drivers include Nobuteru Taniguchi of Goodsmile Racing, who is also well known as a D1GP champion, and Manabu Orido, a former D1GP judge currently driving for apr Racing.
+Other well-known drivers in the category were gymkhana legend and three-time series champion Tetsuya Yamano, TV presenter and singer Hiromi Kozono and Masahiko Kondo, who was also a pop star, actor, and racer-turned-team owner.